 In most states the purchase of an annuity is not considered to be a transfer for purposes of eligibility for Medicaid, but is instead the purchase of an investment.
 It transforms otherwise countable assets into a non-countable income stream.
 As long as the income is in the name of the community spouse, it's not a problem.

-In order for the annuity purchase not to be considered a transfer, it must meet three basic requirements:
+In order for the annuity purchase not to be considered a transfer, it must meet the following basic requirements:

 - It must be irrevocable--you cannot have the right to take the funds out of the annuity except through the monthly payments.